akserg/recaptcha/README.md

 2. Required step on server side to verifying the solution
 3. Optional step like customizations

 ReCaptcha library implemented as server side proxy to check validation of reCAPTCHA solution.
-If you interesting in [display](https://developers.google.com/recaptcha/docs/display) and [verify](https://developers.google.com/recaptcha/docs/verify) reCAPTCHA direclty from Google API web site please refer to original links.
+If you are interesting in [display](https://developers.google.com/recaptcha/docs/display) and [verify](https://developers.google.com/recaptcha/docs/verify) reCAPTCHA solution direclty from Google API web site please refer to original links.

 Challenge and Non-JavaScript API
 --------------------------------

-To make the reCAPTCHA widget appear when your page loads, you will need to insert this snippet of JavaScript & non-JavaScript code in your <form> element and replace your_public_key with your public key:
+To make the reCAPTCHA widget appear when your page loads, you will need to insert this snippet of JavaScript & non-JavaScript code in your `<form>` element and replace your_public_key with your public key:

 ```html
 <!-- ... your HTML content ... -->